How-To-Tutorials · October 12, 2025

 Prerequisites

-• Understanding of PWM and ADC concepts
+• Familiarity with PWM and ADC concepts

-• STM32F4 microcontroller board
+• An STM32F4 development board

 Parts/Tools

-• Multimeter (to measure output voltage)
+• Multimeter for verifying output voltage

 Steps